OpenSourceCleaning/OpenSourceCleaning.github.io/README.md

 **As a maintainer**

-* (If not already done) Enable issues in the repository's settings page.
+* (If not already done) Enable issues in the repository's settings page on GitHub.
 * Create a 'SpringCleaning'-label [Here's how.](https://help.github.com/articles/creating-and-editing-labels-for-issues-and-pull-requests/)
 * Create issues based on the proposed prioritized refactoring candidates from [Better Code Hub](https://bettercodehub.com) and attach the 'SpringCleaning' label to them.
 * To enable Better Code Hub to run on every Push and Pull Request, click the ⚙ icon and toggle the "Push & Pull request analysis" switch.
 This will activate the webhook.